ivalkenburg/docker-dev-environment/README.md

 ## Using Xdebug

 To be able to debug using xdebug, set `PHP_XDEBUG` to `true` in `.env`.
-If you have previously already build the images without xdebug enabled make sure to rebuild both nginx and php-fpm by running `docker-compose build nginx php-fpm`.
+If you have previously already build the images without xdebug enabled make sure to rebuild both workspace and php-fpm by running `docker-compose build php-fpm workspace`.

-### Debugging using PhpStorm
+### PhpStorm

 1. Create a server in `File | Settings | Languages & Frameworks | PHP | Servers`.
 2. Make sure the server name matches to value `XDEBUG_SERVER_NAME` in the docker .env file.